 This type of business liability insurance is important for all North Dakota businesses.
 A general liability policy covers common third-party risks, and it's required by most commercial leases.

 This policy, also called errors and omissions insurance (E&O), protects North Dakota businesses that provide professional services or advice.
 It covers lawsuits related to work performance.

 This policy covers financial losses from data breaches and cyberattacks.
 It's recommended for North Dakota businesses that handle credit card numbers and other sensitive data.

-This policy bundles property insurance and general liability insurance in one plan.
+A BOP bundles commercial property insurance and general liability coverage in one plan.
 It's often the most cost-effective type of commercial insurance for a North Dakota business.

-Workers’ compensation insurance is required for North Dakota businesses that have employees.
-It can cover medical costs for work injuries and illnesses.
+Workers’ comp insurance is required for North Dakota businesses that have employees.
+It also protects sole proprietors from work injury costs that health insurance might deny.

 This policy is required for business-owned vehicles in North Dakota.
 It covers injuries and property damage in an accident, along with vehicle theft, vandalism, and weather damage.